Akiway/Wolvenkit/CP77Tools.UI/README.md

 **Interface:**
 - Add possibility to choose an output folder 🏗️
+- Button to open folder in the extracted/packed/exported folder
-- Add indicator for hashes loaded / oodle
+- Add indicator for hashes loaded
+- Add oodle dll import indicator (in the main bar)
 - (If no command line integrated) Add a possibility to open the command line apart.

 **Code:**